-(1) There are no thresholds or maximum levels for these awards, which are the cash awards each applicable named executive officer was eligible to receive under our 2022 bonus program.
-The amounts actually earned by each named executive officer is included in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table.
-For more information about the 2022 annual incentive bonus program, see "2022 Executive Compensation Program - Annual Incentive Bonus - Non-Equity Incentive Plan Compensation and Analysis" section.
+(1) There are no thresholds or maximum levels for these awards, which are the cash awards each applicable named executive officer was eligible to receive under our 2023 annual incentive bonus program.
+The amounts actually earned by each named executive officer are included in the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table.
+For more information about the 2023 annual incentive bonus program, see the subsection above titled "2023 Executive Compensation Program - Annual Performance Bonus - Non-Equity Incentive Plan Compensation" under "Compensation Discussion and Analysis."